slatedocs/slate/source/index.html.md

 -------- | --------- | ---------
 name | String | The name of the tag.
 **Optional elements** |
 enabled | Boolean | Whether the tag is enabled or not.
-Default value is `true`.<br>*Note:* When multi-level tagging is used, this value is ignored and is consider `true`. glCode | String | The GL Code associated to the tag.
+Default value is `true`.<br>*Note:* When multi-level tagging is used, this value is ignored and is considered `true`. glCode | String | The GL Code associated to the tag.